Erin Garden Club and Horticultural Society

 FOR FLOWER SHOWS

-- The exhibitor must be a member of the Erin Horticultural Society and Garden Club.
+- The exhibitor must be a member of the Erin or Hillsburgh Horticultural Society and Garden Club.
 Group or joint entries are not allowed.
 Exhibitors under the age of 18 are not required to pay a membership fee to exhibit in non-Junior classes.

 - Entries will be accepted at the show place ONLY at the times specified